sksamassa/RTK-with-react/README.md

+# Basics RTK with React.js
+View the page at [https://sksamassa.github.io/RTK-with-react/](RTK-with-react)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.